Environmental engineering science

-Environmental engineering science (EES) is a multidisciplinary field of engineering science that combines the biological, chemical and physical sciences with the field of engineering.
-This major traditionally requires the student to take basic engineering classes in fields such as thermodynamics, advanced math, computer modeling and simulation and technical classes in subjects such as statics, mechanics, hydrology, and fluid dynamics.
-As the student progresses, the upper division elective classes define a specific field of study for the student with a choice in a range of science, technology and engineering related classes.
+Environmental engineering science (EES) is a multidisciplinary field of engineering science that combines the biological, chemical, geology and physical sciences with engineering to solve environmental issues.
+Students in this major also need basic engineering classes in fields such as thermodynamics, advanced math, computer modeling and simulation and technical classes in subjects such as statics, mechanics, hydrology, and fluid dynamics.
+As the student progresses, the upper division electives allow the student to specialize in a range from science and technology, to engineering related classes.